-How to Exercise with a broken foot?
+How to Exercise with a Broken Foot?

-Fibro-Myalgia sufferers and those recovering from injuries such as Fibula Fractures or even Stress fractures can still benefit from low-impact exercise routines to improve their overall quality of life without causing any further damage to the injured area.
+People living with Fibromyalgia and those recovering from injuries such as Fibula Fractures or even Stress fractures can still benefit from low-impact exercise routines to improve their overall quality of life without causing any further damage to the injured area.

-So with that being said, let’s discuss some easy but practical exercises that you can do right now without any equipment!
+So, with that being said, let’s discuss some easy but practical exercises that you can do right now without any equipment!

 1. Calves Raises